jzonthemtn/berlin-buzzwords-2021/README.md

 ./index.sh
 ```

-## Directories

-* `flink-twitter` - Consumes Twitter stream to find trending hashtags over a rolling window.
-Includes a Docker image.

-* `helm-charts` - Cloned from https://github.com/elastic/helm-charts.git.
-Cloned because have to use a custom Docker container that includes the Elasticsearch LTR plugin.
+To see some indexed documents run: `./scripts/query.sh`

+At this point, you have the following containers running:

+* `flink-twitter` - Capturing counts of hashtags and persisting those counts in Redis.
-* `learning-to-rank` - Scripts to work with learning-to-rank models.
+* `elasticsearch` - Elasticsearch with indexed movie documents.

-* `zero-shot-classifier` - Code and Docker image for a zero-shot classifier.
-Runs as a REST service.
+* `classifier` - A zero-shot learning classifier exposed through a REST service.
+* `redis` - Cache for storing hashtags and counts.

+The Apache Flink job will be running and capturing hashtags and their counts.
+The hashtags and their counts will be sorted and the most frequently occurring hashtags and their counts will be persisted to the Redis cache.

 ## Architecture